DiegoCaridei/MEDUZA/README.md

     $ python3 meduza.py -s com.ubercab.UberClient ./unpinUber.js
     ```

     Here `-s` means that Uber will be (re-)spawned.
-If you wanna connect to an already running app and do not re-spawn it, use `-a` instead of `-s`.
+If you wanna connect to an already running app/process and do not re-spawn it, use `-a <app name or id, or any process pid>` instead of `-s <app name of id>`.

     As result, you should see something like